wix/stylable/packages/cli/README.md

 | `--help`                      | `h`   | Show help                                                     | `boolean`     |                               |
 | `--version`                   | `v`   | Show version number                                           | `boolean`     |                               |

+### Experimental formatter

+A new experimental formatter is available using the `--experimental` argument.

+Currently not all configuration is accepted by the new formatter, the supported formatting options arguments are `--endWithNewline`, `--indentSize`, and a new `--wrapLineLength`.

 ### Formatting the source directory

 ```sh